cncf/cnf-testbed/comparison/ons_sj_2019/README.md

 ./run_csp.sh 3 2 [clean]
 # Create or delete CSC containers
 ./run_csc.sh 3 2 [clean]
+  # I added a temporary skip to this file: "HOST_VPP_CONTAINER=true", as the script normally fetches VLAN info from target
 ```
 Verify with `kubectl` or `helm` that containers are created or deleted.